Guiseley: Sports and recreation

 Guiseley is also home to England Athletics registered running club Airecentre Pacers.

+Media

+Local news and television programmes are provided by BBC Yorkshire and ITV Yorkshire.
+Television signals are received from the Emley Moor TV transmitter.
+Local radio stations are BBC Radio Leeds, Heart Yorkshire, Capital Yorkshire, Hits Radio West Yorkshire, and Greatest Hits Radio West Yorkshire.
+The town is served by the local newspapers, Gazette & Observer and Telegraph & Argus.

 Schools

 Guiseley School on Fieldhead Road was built as a secondary modern in the 1960s and is sometimes known as Fieldhead School.
 Aireborough Grammar School opened in 1910 and closed in 1991.

 Primary schools include Tranmere Park School and St. Oswald's C of E School.